giu-guarino/rho-PNN/README.md

 # Zero-Shot Hyperspectral Pansharpening Using Hysteresis-Based Tuning for Spectral Quality Control

-[Zero-Shot Hyperspectral Pansharpening Using Hysteresis-Based Tuning for Spectral Quality Control](https://ieeexplore.ieee.org/document/10341305) (  [ArXiv](https://www.google.com/url?q=http://arxiv.org/abs/2311.06510&source=gmail&ust=1700026852089000&usg=AOvVaw0bA5hS9pYGvnMPpmkPF2LT) ) introduces **rho-PNN**, a Deep Learning method that use a simple CNN model propagation strategy for Hyperspectral Pansharpening.
-Starting from an initial weights configuration, each band is pansharpened refining the model tuned on the preceding one.
-In this way, R-PNN is able to work with hyperspectral images with an arbitrary number of bands.
-The proposed method has been tested on real hyperspectral images (PRISMA Dataset), both Full and Reduced resoution and then compared with several Pansharpening methods, both model-based and Deep-Learning.
+[Zero-Shot Hyperspectral Pansharpening Using Hysteresis-Based Tuning for Spectral Quality Control](https://ieeexplore.ieee.org/document/10341305) (  [ArXiv](https://www.google.com/url?q=http://arxiv.org/abs/2311.06510&source=gmail&ust=1700026852089000&usg=AOvVaw0bA5hS9pYGvnMPpmkPF2LT) ) introduces **rho-PNN**, a hyperspectral pansharpening method that ensures uniform spectral quality across all bands.
+A single lightweight neural network is used, with weights that dynamically adapt to each band during processing.
+To promote fast spectral convergence, a hysteresis-inspired strategy alternates the activation of the spatial loss during fine-tuning.
+Additionally, a new spatial loss is introduced to account for nonlinear dependencies between the panchromatic and spectral bands.
+The resulting method is fully unsupervised, requires no pretraining, and remains flexible and computationally efficient.The proposed method has been evaluated on real hyperspectral images from the PRISMA dataset, at both full and reduced resolutions, and compared against several pansharpening approaches, both model-based and deep learning, using the recently released hyperspectral pansharpening [toolbox](https://github.com/matciotola/hyperspectral_pansharpening_toolbox).

 ## Scheme overview
 ![rho-PNN architecture](Arch.png)